Consensys/linea-attestation-registry/contracts/README.md

 ### 1. Environment setup

 1. Copy an `.env.NETWORK` file from the `env` folder to a `.env` file: `cp env/.env.linea .env`
-2. Fill it with your Infura key, your private key and your chain explorer API key
+2. Fill it with your Infura key, your private key and your chain explorer API key (see [Environment variables reference](#environment-variables-reference); optional variables are listed as comments in each `env/.env.*` template)
 3. Update the `hardhat.config.ts` file with:
    1. A new entry to the `networks` object
    2. A new entry to the `etherscan.apiKey` object